kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 More details on how I intend to achieve these high level goals can be found in the Implementation Plan.

-In order to continue to provide the full summary API, either the kubelet or a stand-alone version of cAdvisor will need to publish these metrics.
+In order to continue to provide the full summary API, eventually a stand-alone version of cAdvisor will need to publish these metrics.

 This Core Metrics API will be versioned to account for version-skew between kubernetes components.